Fields will have a field type which will dictate the data it holds. This will affect:

 In the below image, we are on the Activities screen and there is a Contact dropdown.

 In Method, the list of items shown in a dropdown is stored in yet another table.
 When creating a dropdown field, you can choose to create a brand new table to hold custom data, or select an existing table

-This "Owner" field actually pulls data from the existing Method table, Contacts.
-Pictured above is how the Owner field looks when viewing it in the table.
-It will indicate the table it is pulling data from (Contacts), and the field which will be used to uniquely identify each record (RecordID).
+This "Contacts" field actually pulls data from the existing Method table, Contacts.
+Notice the second column?
+It indicates the table it is pulling data from (Contacts), and the field which will be used to uniquely identify each record (RecordID).

 Okay, here’s where things get a little more complicated.
 A linked field is a field that displays the value of a field in another table which has been established via a dropdown.
 That sounds confusing, so let’s use another example to illustrate what we mean.

-For example, if we have chosen Bob Crenshaw as the Owner, what if we also want to grab his email, or his phone number, or his address and place it in our Pets table?
+For example, if we have chosen Bob Crenshaw as the contact, what if we also want to see his email, or his phone number, or even his name?

 Instead of copying and duplicating the information from the Contacts table, you can create a linked field which will return the information Contacts table.

-In the above example, we have created three linked fields:
+In the above image, I've highlighted three linked fields:

 You may be wondering why you need to create a linked field.
 One of the main reasons is displaying data in a grid.
 A grid can only show information from one table.
-If you were to display the pets table in a grid, what if you want to show the phone and email of the owner, which is taken from the Contacts grid?
+If you were to display the Activity table in a grid, what if you want to show the phone and email of the contact, which is taken from the Contacts grid?

-By creating linked fields, you link the information in the Contacts table to the Pets table, and thus can display it in the grid!
+By creating linked fields, you link the information from the Contacts table to the Activity table, and thus can display it in the grid!